 Looking for part-time or seasonal help?
 Recruit FSU students through enhanced job postings in NoleNetwork highlighted through social media and direct advertising to those students actively seeking part-time jobs!
-Post your Fall 2020 part-time jobs now to be a part of the Fall semester kick-off activities.
+Post your part-time jobs early to be a part of the Fall 2021 semester kick-off activities.

-The Part-Time Job Fair is typically held in the fall and spring semester, we hope to see you in-person Spring 2021!
+The Part-Time Job Fair is typically held in the fall and spring semester.